pjvolders/PharmCAT/docs/technical-docs/index.md

 ---
-title: Technical Documentation
+title: Using PharmCAT
 nav_order: 3
 has_children: true
 ---

-# PharmCAT Technical Documentation
+# Using PharmCAT

 PharmCAT requires [Java 14 or newer](https://adoptium.net/index.html?variant=openjdk17&jvmVariant=hotspot) to run or compile.